ErillLab/ViPhySlim/README.md

 - Pairwise genome distance computation
 - MPI-based parallel processing for high-throughput scalability
 - Output compatible with phylogenetic tree building tools
 - Easily deployable via `venv` or Conda (BioConda channel coming soon)

+## Distance Metrics

+ViPhySlim implements **whole-genome distance estimation** using the **Genome BLAST Distance Phylogeny (GBDP)** approach.
+After computing BLASTp alignments between translated viral genomes, distances are calculated using one of three formulas:

+- **d0**: Proportion of the genome covered by high-scoring segment pairs (HSPs).
+- **d4**: Fraction of identical amino acid pairs within HSPs relative to the total aligned length.
+This measure is more robust when working with incomplete genomes.
+- **d6**: Fraction of identical amino acid pairs relative to the entire genome size.
+This metric preserves the highest amount of evolutionary information.

+The choice of distance depends on the dataset characteristics and the research focus.
+By default, **d6** is recommended for complete genomes, while **d4** is more reliable for fragmented or incomplete assemblies.

 ## Installation